 The senior monk replied, “I left the woman a long time ago at the bank, however, you seem to be carrying her still.”

-The senior monk was able to see the situation and respond with compassion, and then moved on from the situation.
-The junior monk, however, was so bound by his preset beliefs, he not only was crippled into inaction, but also could not escape the experience.
-There are a few teachings to gleam from this story, however it should illustrate that dogmatic beliefs in rules can hinder you from doing what’s right.
+The senior monk was able to see the situation and respond with compassion and then moved on from the situation.
+The junior monk, however, was so bound by his preset beliefs, he not only was crippled into inaction but also could not escape the experience.
+There are a few teachings to glean from this story, however, it should illustrate that dogmatic beliefs in rules can hinder you from doing what’s right.

 So why would you want to break this precept and kill?
 Let’s let the Buddha explain.